seedaholic.com

 Dahlia

-One of the most stunning Dahlias you will ever see, let alone grow, Bishop's Children is a warm-toned mix of solid and bicolour blooms in shades of red, orange, yellow, pink, and purple.
+One of the most stunning Dahlias you will ever see, let alone grow, Bishop's Children is a warm-toned mix in shades of a tropical sunset.
+Deep reds and crimsons, copper and turmeric-yellows, as well as peach and plums.

-The single and semi-double, peony-formed flowers include plenty of bicolours and two-tone blends, some gaily striped, others shading from one hue to the next like a tropical sunset, and still others a rich, deep solid colour.
-But what makes these blooms really extraordinary is that they arise atop black foliage!
+The single and semi-double, peony-formed flowers bloom from one hue to the next with deep solid colour.
+But what makes these blooms really extraordinary is that they arise atop dark foliage.

 Transplanting: